 During the Asian financial crisis in 1997-1998, Indonesia was one of the countries that were badly affected.
 One of the causes was weak corporate governance practices (Claessens et al., 2000).
 Subsequently, the Indonesian Government introduced initiatives to increase the quality of corporate governance practices.
 In 2000, one of initiatives by BAPEPAM-LK was to recommend that Indonesian listed firms establish an audit committee.
 The audit committee is not obligatory for Indonesian listed companies but voluntary.
-Later in 2001, the Indonesian Stock Exchange issued another circular to provide more information regarding the independence of audit committee members and the role of the independent commissioner as chairperson of the committee.
+Later in 2001, the Indonesian Stock Exchange issued another circular to provide more information regarding the independence of audit committee.
 In addition, in 2002, the Indonesian National Committee for Good Corporate Governance also issued a guideline on how to form an effective audit committee.